Technical Writing and Search Engine Optimization: Six Tips to Boost Sales and Decrease Costs

 - Is the content mass-produced by or outsourced to a large number of creators, or spread across a large network of sites, so that individual pages or sites don’t get as much attention or care?

 - Does the content have an excessive amount of ads that distract from or interfere with the main content?

 - Does content display well for mobile devices when viewed on them?

 - Does the content provide substantial value when compared to other pages in search results?

 - Does the content seem to be serving the genuine interests of visitors to the site or does it seem to exist solely by someone attempting to guess what might rank well in search engines?

 Before hitting the publish button, you may also want to run the newly developed content by someone outside of your company to get unbiased feedback.
 Don’t be shy to ask a customer to take a final look at the content.
 If you develop content frequently, it may be a good idea to have a pool of 5-10 customers who are willing to assist you in this matter.

 The Tip Of the Iceberg

 After incorporating some or all of the ways I’ve outlined to get involved with SEO, you want to make sure to see the results of your efforts.
-Ask to see the metrics or be involved in meetings to learn more.
-There’s so much more to search engine optimization and I encourage you to continue the education process.
-We offer a variety of SEO classes and workshops at our training facilities in Denver and Boulder and I’d be happy to answer any questions you may have.
+If you’re a technical writer, don’t be shy to ask the SEO manager to see the metrics or be involved in meetings to learn more.
+There’s so much more to search engine optimization, and I encourage you to continue the education process.
+We offer a variety of digital marketing SEO training courses, and I’d be happy to answer any questions you may have.